 REMEDIES FOR FAILURE TO DELIVER/RECEIVE

 Seller Failure .
-If Seller fails to schedule and/or deliver all or part of the Product pursuant to a Transaction, and such failure is not excused under the terms of the Product or by Buyer’s failure to perform, then Seller shall pay Buyer, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if “Accelerated Payment of Damages” is specified on the Cover Sheet, within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
+If Seller fails to deliver all or part of the Product pursuant to a Transaction, and such failure is not excused under the terms of the Product or by Buyer’s failure to perform, then Seller shall pay Buyer, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if “Accelerated Payment of Damages” is specified on the Cover Sheet, within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

 Buyer Failure .
 If Buyer fails to schedule and/or receive all or part of the Product pursuant to a Transaction and such failure is not excused under the terms of the Product or by Seller’s failure to perform, then Buyer shall pay Seller, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if “Accelerated Payment of Damages” is specified on the Cover Sheet, within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

+4.3 Back-to-back Transactions.
+The obligations and liabilities imposed on Seller under Sections 4.1 and 4.2 shall be imposed in Back-to-back Transactions only to the extent that Buyer has incurred the same obligation to a buyer under a Back-to-back Transaction as a result of Seller’s failure to perform any Transaction under this Agreement, provided Seller’s failure is not excused by the terms of the Product or Buyer’s failure to perform under the corresponding Back-to-back Transaction Confirmation for any reason other than Seller’s failure to perform under this Agreement..
+Any amounts due Buyer which become an obligation of Seller under this Section 4 shall be treated as Costs under the EMSA.

 EVENTS OF DEFAULT; REMEDIES

 Events of Default .
-An “Event of Default” shall mean, with respect to a Party (a “Defaulting Party”), the occurrence of any of the following:
+An “Event of Default” shall mean under this Agreement, and as a Cross Default under the terms of the EMSA, with respect to a Party (a “Defaulting Party”), the occurrence of any of the following:

 the failure to make, when due, any payment required pursuant to this Agreement if such failure is not remedied within three (3) Business Days after written notice;